Gyroscope (video game): Gameplay

 The gameplay is very similar to Marble Madness except the player controls a spinning gyroscope rather than a marble.
 The game is presented in isometric 3D.
 The player must guide the gyroscope from the top of the course to the bottom within an allotted time limit.
 If the gyroscope topples off the edge, a life is lost.
 Hazards on the course include potholes, aliens and glass slopes which cause the gyroscope to spin in random directions.
-There are five courses comprising four screens each.
-The gyroscope had to land on a marked square to complete each level.
+There are five courses consisting of four screens each.
+The gyroscope must land on a marked square to complete each level.

 Reception

 Your Sinclair gave the game 9/10, praising the 3D graphics.
 It was also placed at number 77 in the Your Sinclair top 100.

-Electron User gave it a score of 6/10, again praising the graphics but complaining of a number of bugs spoiling "what could be a very good game".
+Electron User gave it a score of 6/10, again praising the graphics, but complaining about a number of bugs spoiling "what could be a very good game".